kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 3. Find the Tests folder and run the FleetioGoUITests file

 Here is a detailed overview of the contents in the repository.
-Focus on all the files within the fleetio-go-e2e-sampleUITests, those contain all my changes.
+Focus on all the files within the fleetio-go-e2e-sampleUITests folder, those contain all my changes.

 Tests Folder  - Contains the main Test Class to run the iOS End to End Tests From